garrett-sutton/garrett-sutton.github.io/_drafts/david-and-goliath.md

 I found this section of the book interesting, largely because this is a recurring theme
 from my recent internet and YouTube browsing.
-Elsewhere, I've been hearing it called out that it is good for us as humans to do hard things.
+Elsewhere, I've been hearing it called out that it is good for us humans to do hard things.
 Throughout most of human history, we have known constant conflict.
 Only recently, with the development of modern technologies, modern medicine, and a